-This music-operated lighting effect generator comprises five sets of 60W bulbs that are arranged in zig-zag fashion.
+This music operated lighting effect generator comprises five sets of 60W bulbs that are arranged in zig-zag fashion.
 The bulb sets glow one after another depending on the intensity of the audio signal.
 No electrical connection is to be made between the music system and the lighting effect generator circuit.
-You just need to place the gadget near the speakers of the music system.
+You just need to place this musical light chaser gadget near the speakers of the music system.

 Fig. 1 shows the complete circuit of the musical light chaser, while Fig. 2 shows pin configurations of 9V regulator 7809, triac BT136 and level meter IC LB1403.
 The circuit is powered by regulated 9V DC.
 The AC mains is stepped down by transformer X1 to deliver a secondary output of 12V AC at 250 mA.
 The transformer output is rectified by a full-wave rectifier comprising diodes D1 and D2 and filtered by capacitors C1 and C2.
 Regulator IC 7809 (IC1) provides regulated 9V power supply to the circuit.
 Closing switch S1 provides power to the circuit and LED1 glows to indicate that the circuit is ready to work.

 When you put your music system in front of the condenser microphone of the light chaser, the sound pressure variation is converted into electrical signals by the condenser microphone.
 These weak electrical signals are amplified by op-amp µA741 (IC2), which is configured as an inverting amplifier.
 Using preset VR1 you can set the sensitivity of the circuit.
 The amplified output is fed to IC LB1403 (IC3) at its input pin 8.
 IC3 is a five-dot LED level meter commonly used in stereo systems for LED bargraph displays.
 It has a built-in amplifier, comparators and constant current source at its output pins.